Latina/Latino Studies

 LTNS 692 Cuba: Health, Education, and Culture (Units: 3)

-Prerequisites: Upper-division standing or consent of the instructor.
+Prerequisites: Upper-division standing or permission of the instructor.

-Prerequisites: Upper-division standing or consent of the instructor; must be taken concurrently with any LTNS course supporting community service learning.
+Prerequisites: Upper-division standing or permission of the instructor; must be taken concurrently with an LTNS course supporting community service learning.

 LTNS 699 Independent Study (Units: 1-3)

-Prerequisites: Approval of the department and consent of the instructor.
+Prerequisites: Approval of the department and permission of the instructor.

 LTNS 707 Seminar in Latina/o Studies (Units: 3)